89luca89/distrobox/docs/posts/execute_commands_on_host.md

 user@fedora-distrobox:~$ sudo dnf install -y flatpak-spawn
 ```

-With `flatpak-swpan` we can easily execute commands on the host using:
+With `flatpak-spawn` we can easily execute commands on the host using:

 ```shell
 user@fedora-distrobox:~$ flatpak-spawn --host bash -l